 This page documents the root lazyagent command — the one you run to monitor agents.
 Maintenance and search subcommands live alongside it:

-lazyagent prune— delete old or orphaned chat fileslazyagent compact— truncate bulky payloads in placelazyagent search— search transcript-file agents with highlighted snippetslazyagent limits— show 5-hour and weekly rate-limit usage with a pace indicator
+lazyagent prune— delete old or orphaned chat fileslazyagent compact— truncate bulky payloads in placelazyagent search— search transcript-file agents with highlighted snippetslazyagent limits— show 5-hour, weekly, and monthly usage summary; add--detailedfor pace

 Synopsis